Michael Chaplin (writer): Life

-Chaplin also worked as a co-writer of “Tommies”, a four-year project for BBC Radio 4 telling the story of the First World War from the point of view of a group of British Army signallers.
+Chaplin also worked as a co-writer of Tommies, a four-year project for BBC Radio 4 telling the story of the First World War from the point of view of a group of British Army signallers.
 The series ran from the autumn of 2014 until November 2018, with Chaplin writing a total of eight episodes.

-In January 2015 Radio 4 began broadcasting a series of 13 plays by Chaplin with the generic title “The Ferryhill Philosophers” about the collision between moral philosophy and life in the small town in County Durham where Chaplin spent the first three years of his life.
+In January 2015, Radio 4 began broadcasting a series of 13 plays by Chaplin with the generic title The Ferryhill Philosophers about the collision between moral philosophy and life in the small town in County Durham where Chaplin spent the first three years of his life.
 The series, starring Alun Armstrong as retired pitman Joe Snowball and Deborah Findlay as Durham University philosophy lecturer Hermione Pink, ran for 13 plays.
-One of these plays, “Lies, Damn Lies and Conversational Implicature”, was performed live with the help of the Ferryhill Town Band at the Durham Book Festival in October 2016.
+One of these plays, Lies, Damn Lies and Conversational Implicature, was performed live with the help of the Ferryhill Town Band at the Durham Book Festival in October 2016.

-“For The Love of Leo”, a comedy drama starring Mark Bonnar and set in Edinburgh (where Chaplin and wife Susan lived for five years), began running on Radio 4 in 2019 and was recommissioned for a further two series.
+For The Love of Leo, a comedy drama starring Mark Bonnar and set in Edinburgh (where Chaplin and wife Susan lived for five years), began running on Radio 4 in 2019 and was recommissioned for a further two series.

-In 2020 Chaplin wrote a 60-minute single play for Radio 4. titled “South On The Great North Road” shaped around a song of the same name by Sting).
-The playwright and singer/songwriter then collaborated on a 90-minute play with songs about the life of a musical life of a Newcastle family which will be going out in March 2022.
-Sting plays one of the characters in “I Must Have Loved You” as well as singing.
+In 2020, Chaplin wrote a 60-minute single play for Radio 4. titled South On The Great North Road shaped around a song of the same name by Sting).
+The playwright and singer/songwriter then collaborated on a 90-minute play with songs about the life of a musical life of a Newcastle family which went out in March 2022.
+Sting played one of the characters in I Must Have Loved You, as well as singing.

-In August 2021 Chaplin published a memoir framed around one of his lifetime obsessions..
-“Newcastle United Stole My Heart: 60 Years in Black And White” is published by Hurst Books and received much praise from fans, ex-players and sports journalists.
+In August 2021, Chaplin published a memoir framed around one of his lifetime obsessions: Newcastle United Stole My Heart: 60 Years in Black And White was published by Hurst Books and received much praise from fans, ex-players and sports journalists.

-Chaplin has been a visiting professor at both Sunderland University (2007–2012) and Newcastle University (2016–2021).
-He was a writer-in-residence for the Port of Tyne from 2010 to 2015 and has served on the boards of various cultural organisations in the North-East, including Live Theatre, the Tyneside Cinema, the writers’ development agency New Writing North and the Amber/Side Trust.
+Chaplin was a visiting professor at both Sunderland University (2007–2012) and Newcastle University (2016–2021).
+He was a writer-in-residence for the Port of Tyne from 2010 to 2015 and has served on the boards of various cultural organisations in the North-East, including the Live Theatre, the Tyneside Cinema, the writers’ development agency New Writing North and the Amber/Side Trust.